ritaranx/BMRetriever/README.md

 # BMRetriever

-This model has been finetuned following the approach described in the paper **BMRetriever: Tuning Large Language Models as Better Biomedical Text Retrievers**.
+This is the model and data for the paper **BMRetriever: Tuning Large Language Models as Better Biomedical Text Retrievers**.
 The associated HuggingFace repository is available here https://huggingface.co/BMRetriever.

 See the paper [link]() for details.